jyellick/obc-docs/protocol-spec.md

 ## 2. Fabric

-Open Blockchain The fabric is made up of the core components described in the subsections below.
+Open Blockchain fabric is made up of the core components described in the subsections below.

 ### 2.1 Architecture
 Figure 1 shows the reference architecture aligned in 3 categories: Membership, Blockchain, and Chaincode services.
 These categories are a logical structure, not a physical depiction of partitioning of components into separate processes, address spaces or (virtual) machines.